 Getting to the root cause is the only way to truly heal.
 Follow steps #44, #38, and #39 to dig deep into why you’re experiencing gut issues so you can heal them, rather than just prolonging the masking of symptoms.

-47. Grab my book, The 30 Day Gut Healing Guide… written by yours truly 😉
+47. Grab my e-book, The 30 Day Gut Health Guide… written by yours truly 😉

 I wrote this e-book specifically for those on a journey to eat nourishing foods, remove inflammatory foods, and nourish the gut.
 It’s full of meal plans, shopping list, recipes and more that are all AIP with Gaps and low-FODMAP modifications.